pzembrod/cc64/Usage.md

 The main consequence of this is that all numeric parameters to commands are entered in RPN (reversed polish notation) - _before_ the command.

-A heads-up: So far I'm still using the old UltraForth which has German messages, namely the syntax error message "Haeh?" on error which means as much as "What?".
+A heads-up: The German ancestry of the VolksForth means that some messages are still in German.
+Namely the syntax error message says "Haeh?" which means as much as "What?".
+No doubt we'll get more of VolksForth's messages translated to English over time.
-I will eventually switch to the newer VolksForth with English messages.

 The full set of commands listed below is only available in the combined compiler and editor binary `cc64pe`.
 The standalone compiler and editor